SebastianoJGV/unit_1-2021/README.md

 ## Proposed Solution

-I am going to create a Pokemon based text game, this will allow you to play against a freind on the same PC or against a CPU using the 3 base pokemon types of fire, water, and grass.
+I am going to create a Pokemon based text game, this will allow you to play against a friend on the same PC or against a CPU using the 3 base pokemon types of fire, water, and grass.
+The game will be produced using Python Version 3.9, and will run through a python console.

-I will design and make a text based game for Mr. Ruben Pinzon.
-The game will be about pokemon and is constructed using the software python, running on the eclipse pydev IDE.
-It will take 2 weeks to make and will be evaluated according to the criteria shown below.

 ## Success Criteria
 1. The game has to be entirely text-based.